CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/copilot-features-tests-cmd.png)

-1. You can also ask how to do something in the terminal, ask about VS Code, and ask about your workspace simply by entering **@** special character in your GitHub Copilot Chat window.
+1. You can also ask how to do something in the terminal, ask about VS Code, and ask about your workspace simply by entering the **@** special character in your GitHub Copilot Chat window.

    ![](../../media/copilot-features-chatupd.png)

 1. GitHub Copilot also assists you in scaffolding code for a new workspace, generating a new Jupyter notebook, and various types of documentation like Markdown and Javadoc.

+### You have successfully completed the Challenge